 Jeremy grew up in Cam, went to school at Cam Hopton and Rednock Secondary School and then went on to study Matehmatics and Computer Science at the University of Durham.
 After 5 years as a Civil Servant working for the Ministry of Defence he returned to take over running the business from his father, Ken Clutterbuck, in 2001.

 Andrew and Jamie went to school together, first Everlands and then again Rednock School.
-Andrew has a Masters Degree in Funerals and Social Science.
-Andrew joined the company in 2007.
+Andrew has a Masters Degree in Death, Culture and Religion and a Foundation Degree in Funeral Service.
+Andrew joined the company in 2005.